security best-practices compliance

 Use Environment Variables

-Never hardcode secrets in agent configuration or prompts:
+Never embed secrets in agent configuration or prompts:

 # Bad